dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 4. [SQLite](https://www.sqlite.org/index.html), version 3.36.0

 ClickHouse and HyPer are included in our comparison because they are analytical SQL engines with an emphasis on performance.
-Pandas and SQLite are included in our comparison because they can be used to perform relational operations within Python, like DuckDB.
+Pandas and SQLite are included in our comparison because they can be used to perform relational operations within Python, like DataMiner.
 Pandas operates fully in memory, whereas SQLite is a more traditional disk-based system.
 This list of systems should give us a good mix of single-/multi-threaded, and in-memory/external sorting.